Dharanesh07/Dharanesh07/README.md

-## Hi there!
+## Hi!
 I'm Dharaneshwar Sasidharan

 I am passionate about building real-world projects as well as learning and working with new technologies in digital design.
 This GitHub profile showcases my projects, skills, and learning journey.